ethereum-optimism/optimism/packages/omgx/fraud-prover/README.md

 ```

-There are assorted and sundy other ways for this to fail, mostly relating to out of bounds access to various arrays, most notably, in the transactions.
+*OR* you will get stuck at `_makeStateTrie for this proof`.
+There are also assorted and sundy other ways for this to fail, mostly relating to out of bounds access to various arrays, most notably, in the transactions.

 ## 4. Generating the Fraud Prover Docker